nvanvlasselaer/3D-motion_registration-tools/README.md

 ## Acknowledgments

-The driver has been derived from documentation from Polhemus, available in the Liberty Manual
+The driver has been derived from documentation from Polhemus, available in the Liberty Manual.